BubbleJoe-BrownU/TransformerHub/README.md

 ## Current Progress

+**Currently working on implementing DINO, a variant of ViT trained in a self-supervised manner**

 | Model | Implemented | Trained | Evaluated |
 | --- | --- | --- | --- |